Honorary Members and Investitures 2024

 This is obviously a great pleasure and honour, for me, I could stand here and talk for the next hour about, education.
 But one thing I want to say is that, the academy is more important today in education than it has ever been.

-‘Our next honorary member presentation is granted to Professor David Foskett who is a Fellow member of The Royal Academy of Culinary Arts, the Craft Guild of Chefs, and a Fellow of the Institute of Hospitality.
+‘Our next honorary member presentation is granted to Professor David Foskett who is a Fellow member of The Royal Academy of Culinary Arts, the Craft Guild of Chefs, and a Fellow of the Institute of Hospitality

 David sits on various committees advising on higher and further education specialising in hospitality education and training and has conducted extensive research and consultancy in the hospitality and food industry for large corporate organisations, small businesses, private households, hotels and restaurants, Royal Palaces, colleges, and universities.
 He has helped to raise well over a million pounds for education projects and charitable causes especially the Clink Charity which helps to educate offenders before their release to help prevent them re-offending.

-He is co-author of Practical Cookery Levels 1, 2 and 3, Theory of Hospitality and Catering, Food and Beverage Management, and Hospitality Supervision These books have sold over 2 million copies and are used in 140 countries.
+He is co-author of Practical Cookery Levels 1, 2 and 3, Theory of Hospitality and Catering, Food and Beverage Management, and Hospitality Supervision.
+These books have sold over 2 million copies and are used in 140 countries.

 David has won many awards over the past 40 years, including a Queens Anniversary Award for outstanding hospitality education and the British Hospitality Centenary Award for exemplary hospitality education.
 In 2005 he was awarded an MBE by Her Majesty the Queen and in 2007 a Cheval-ier dans LOR-dre du MER-IT Agricole from the President of France.